How to Extend the Life of Your DJI Drone: A Professional 12-Point Guide

 Deep Cycle (Every 20 Flights)

-DJI deep cycle, battery recalibration, extend battery life
+DJI deep cycle, battery recalibration, and extend battery life

 Battery